AgyLuczak/MUM-S-TO-DO-LIST/README.md

 - Materialise.css classes and media queries were used to ensure responiveness on different devices
 - Flash messages informing the user items and categories were successfully added, edited or deleted.
 Also users see a message when an item is crossed out as done.
 - 404 and 500 pages with an option to go back to the list if there is an unexpected error.
+- Search Box for searching items and categories.
 - Administrator account with where categories can be added or deleted.

 </br>